Jordanedition/Personal-Projects/README.md

 The analysis is built on a comprehensive draft history table:

-**WNBA_DRAFT:** Historical records of every draft pick, including player college, career win shares, and scoring averages.
+**WNBA_DRAFT(1997-2022):** Historical records of every draft pick, including player college, career win shares, and scoring averages.

 **📈 Analytical Deep Dives**